 However, there are pricier semi-permanent hair dyes that are meant to be used on several occasions, and these will typically come in resealable packs, tubes, or even hairspray cans.

 If the packaging of your semi-permanent hair dye has clearly been designed to be used again later, then the dye likely won’t go bad.

 - Cotton Candy Pink Hair Dye Color; A...

 - For Best Results; Vibrant Color Results...

-Most semi-permanent dyes aren’t designed to react with peroxide, so you won’t have to worry about mixing it before using it.
+Most semi-permanent dyes and toners aren’t designed to react with peroxide, so you won’t have to worry about mixing it before using it.

 Instead, these semi-permanent dyes will react with oxygen in the air, so you’ll typically find this kind of dye stored in containers that are airtight, preventing oxygen from getting in.

 If the packet will expose the dye to oxygen before you’ll be able to use it again, then the dye will be activated and it will soon be unable to adhere to your hair.

 At this point, you may as well throw it out, as the hair dye is about as useful as a permanent hair dye that has already reacted with peroxide.